 Regular registration periods are designated for each term.
 Additional times are designated as periods for late registration.
-Registration is subject to academic procedures that are published by the Registrar, and billing procedures that are published by the Office of Student Services.
+Registration is subject to academic procedures that are published by the Registrar, and billing procedures that are published by the Office of Student Accounts.
 Students who add or change sections of courses on or after the first day of class are subject to a change of program fee.
 With the exception of formal withdrawal, no program changes are allowed after a course has had two class meetings.
-Students should meet with their graduate program director or PACT mentor to plan their academic program.
-Registration can be processed on the Web, or in-person at the Office of Student Services.
+Students should meet with their graduate program director or Enrollment Services Counselor to plan their academic program.
+Registration may be processed on the Web, or in-person at the Office of Enrollment Services.